-I’m a digital media and migration scholar currently working as a Postdoc researcher on a ERC Consolidator project, ‘Digital Crossings in Europe: Gender, Diaspora and Belonging,‘ based at the Media and Culture Studies Department of Utrecht University.
+I’ve also worked as a Postdoctoral researcher on the ERC Consolidator project, ‘Digital Crossings in Europe: Gender, Diaspora and Belonging,‘ based at the Media and Culture Studies Department of Utrecht University.
 I then went on to work on a Horizon 2020 project focusing on how the contemporary media landscape influences public trust in scientific expertise.

 I’ve also taught in Bachelors and Masters programs across disciplines in the humanities and social sciences at the University of Amsterdam, Utrecht University, and Vrije Universiteit, Amsterdam.